ramzi-benmhenni/BBsparse/README.md

 The code was implemented assuming to be run under c++.
 We have a dependency on:

-* The Cplex solver to solve the QP during homotopy initialization.
+* Cplex solver to solve the QP during homotopy initialization.
 Cplex can be obtained from [here](https://www.ibm.com/fr-fr/analytics/cplex-optimizer) and academic licenses are available from [here](https://www.ibm.com/support/pages/ibm-ilog-optimization-academic-initiative).
-* The Armadillo linear algebra software library for the C++ programming language.
-Armadillo can be obtained from [here](https://www.ibm.com/fr-fr/analytics/cplex-optimizer) and he has their own dependency, described in their Readme page.
+* Armadillo linear algebra software library for the C++ programming language.
+Armadillo is included in the project files or it can be obtained from [here](http://arma.sourceforge.net/download.html).
+The Armadillo has their own dependency, described in their Readme page.

 ## Installing everything
 sudo apt install make